cloudflare/cloudflare-docs/content/logs/R2-log-retrieval.md

 ## Retrieve Logs

-Stream logs stored in R2 that match the provided query parameters.
+Stream logs stored in R2 that match the provided query parameters, using the endpoint `GET /accounts/{accountId}/logs/retrieve`.

 ### Query parameters